FORMAT

 - Consumer protection and digital manipulations

 Secondly, we will differentiate the risks and types of manipulation of the following four types of platforms: social networks, marketplaces, payment systems, and app stores.
-We will pay particular attention to dark patterns, online choice architecture, and algorithms tools for unfair and deceptive commercial practices.
+We will pay particular attention to dark patterns, online choice architecture, reviews and endorsement, algorithms tools for unfair and deceptive commercial practices.

 -